 - Social clubs

 - Hobby groups

 Chamber of Commerce

 Local Chambers of Commerce are a great networking opportunity with business leaders in the community from bankers, CPAs, and other professionals.
-Factoring brokers can receive help from these groups, and it is vital to attend a meeting or event as a prospective member to decide if your membership is worth the investment and adds to your overall factoring lead generation programs.
+Factoring brokers can receive help from these groups.
+It is vital to attend a meeting or event as a prospective member to decide if your membership is worth the investment and adds to your overall factoring lead generation programs.

 Angel Investing Groups

 Private investment from angel investors is when an individual supplies financial backing to a startup company or entrepreneur in exchange for equity or ownership in the company.
 For factoring brokers, there are investor groups around major cities where entrepreneurs present investment opportunities.
-Accordingly, these meetings are great to meet prospective clients and investors who can be a referral source of business and factoring leads.
+Accordingly, these meetings are great for meeting prospective clients and investors who can be a referral source of business and factoring leads.